 Day 8 Shahpura Bagh to Udaipur – 200kms

 This morning it is a picturesque drive through the Aravalli Hills to Udaipur where you will stay overnight at the Jagat Niwas Palace Hotel.
+Alternatively upgrade to the Leela Palace Hotel.
 With its white marble palaces, languid deep blue lakes, well-tended gardens and a back-drop of endless green hills, Udaipur is one of Rajasthan's most attractive cities.
 Later visit the City Palace, an impressive complex of several palaces which overlook Lake Pichola and are still owned by the Maharaja of Udaipur, as well as the intricately carved Jagdish Mandir temple.
 (B)

 Day 9 Udaipur to Dungarpur – 140kms